sohlich/sohlich-site/content/post/angular_electron.md

 draft = true
 categories = [ "golang"
 ]
+tags=["angular","javascript","electron","desktop"]
-title = "Nats Proxy Framework" thumbnail="/img/blog/electron/natsproxy_rest.png"
+title = "Angular + Electron = Fun"
+thumbnail="/img/blog/electron/back.jpg"
 +++

-# Angular + Electron = Desktop fun again
-The desktop applications are some kind of old habit that I’m used to from back time.
-Today you are able to fullfill almost all your needs by the cloud services and online applications.
-But for me it is still more comfortable to have a dedicated application, than to have it in a tab of the browser.
+The desktop applications are some kind of old habit that I’m used to using back in time.
+Today you are able to fulfill almost all your needs by the cloud services and online applications.
+But for me, it is still more comfortable to have a dedicated application than to have it in a tab of the browser.

 If I look to the problem as a developer of web applications, and more concrete java developer.
 It is painful to create application desktop application with the GUI focused libraries of java.